bluerobotics/bluerobotics.github.io/penetrators/index.md

 <img src="/assets/images/tutorials/cable-penetrator/step-six.png" class="img-responsive" style="max-width:600px" />

-Use a small amount of silicon grease to lubricate the O-ring and place it in the groove of the penetrator.
+Use a small amount of silicone grease to lubricate the O-ring and place it in the groove of the penetrator.

 ##Step 6: Installation

 <img src="/assets/images/tutorials/cable-penetrator/step-five.png" class="img-responsive" style="max-width:600px" />

-Tighten each penetrator by hand or using a wrench.
+Install each penetrator into the end cap ighten each penetrator by hand or using a wrench.